RetroReversing/retroReversing/categories/tutorials/Introduction.md

 Many people are confused about what exactly is involved in reverse engineering or why exactly people would "waste their time" on such a task.
 Well lets find out...

 ## What is Reverse engineering?
-Presumably by being on this page you at least have a slight idea about what reverse engineering is and may even have some pre-conceptiuons.
+Presumably by being on this page you at least have a slight idea about what reverse engineering is and may even have some pre-conceptions.

 At the end of the day it really is what it says on the tin, "Reverse engineering" taking the engineering process in reverse from finished product to learn how it was made.